deanrad/rxfx-devto/markdown_files/how-an-interview-convinced-me-to-use-an-event-bus-for-rxjs-in-react-396l.md

 I said "Are you forgetting the loading and error states?"

-_"One nice thing about an 𝗥𝘅𝑓𝑥 service is your state model doesn't need to include loading and error.
+_"One nice thing about an RxFx service is your state model doesn't need to include loading and error.
 You get into trouble when you mix transient fields like `loading` and `error` into state fields that you may want to persist for longer - like across sessions.
 Separate things that change at different rates, right?"_

 I had just dealt with a bug where a `loading` state loaded from local storage with a value of `true` - the spinner spun but nothing was happening.
 It occurred to me it was not really DRY to have a state field that isn't a direct reflection of whether a process is actually running, so I was ready to see it in action.